Emmanuel10701/Emmanuel10701/README.md

 ## **About Me**

 I'm a full-stack developer with a strong foundation in AI and web development.
 I have hands-on experience building applications using Django for the backend and React/Next.js for the frontend.
 Recently, I worked on AI-powered features using TensorFlow, integrating them with my web apps.
-I also set up CI/CD pipelines with Docker and Azure to streamline deployments.
+I also set up CI/CD pipelines with Docker, Jenkins, Gitlab and Azure to streamline deployments.
 My focus is on delivering scalable, high-performing solutions that solve real-world challenges.
 - 🔭 **Appointment Doctor System**
 - 🌱 **Job Hiring Platform**
 - 🌎 **Artificial intelligence Model For age, Ethnicity and Gender Model**